 Browser extensions are a rather useful thing.
 They make our browsing more comfortable, disabling the ads that can sometimes flood the website so it is hard to read the info you need, as well as create such facilities as the 2FA-assistant or fast notes.
-But for some strange reasons browser add-ons became an instrument of malware creators, who make money showing the users different pay-per-view apps.
+But for some strange reasons browser add-ons became an instrument of malware creators, who make money showing users different pay-per-view apps.
 This article is exactly about such extensions, and also about the reasons for this phenomenon.
 In addition, you will see the guide for removing these unwanted extensions.

 What’s wrong with browser add-ons?

 Chrome Web Store has a very little amount of checkings that are required for the application to be added to this platform.
-It is quite easy to fill it with useless addons that can mimic the “helpers” similar to ones I have mentioned in the previous paragraph.
+It is quite easy to fill it with useless add-ons that can mimic the “helpers” similar to the ones I have mentioned in the previous paragraph.
 But, as practice shows, users are not going to install the add-ons themselves.
 There can be a lot of reasons for such a situation, so the developers of trashy extensions decided to distribute their brainchild through the adware.

 What can these additional modules do?
 Likely nothing useful.
 But usually, add-ons will generate annoying ads, change your search engine, and even substitute your search queries with its own, completely irrelevant result.
 And, as analysts say, such extensions can easily contain keylogger or stealer functionality, so your confidential information may be compromised.
-All of these consequences are quite unfavorable, especially when your PC is a main working tool (extremely actual situation in 2020!).
+All of these consequences are quite unfavorable, especially when your PC is the main working tool (extremely actual situation in 2020!).

 The separate paragraph is needed to describe the joint action of browser add-ons together with Adrozek trojan1.
 Last is a trojan virus that has an adware behavior.
 It changes your search queries to its own, which depends on the websites that paid the Adrozek developers for such advertising.